lrbalt/ed-parse-log/README.md

 * It uses serde's `deny_unknown_fields` to be strict in parsing, i.e. it will fail on unexpected fields in a log line.
 * It does not integrate with any online database like [Inara](inara.cz), so all information comes from the parsed log lines alone.
 * It uses `Option` to handle new fields and other differences in the way log files are filled over time by different versions of Elite.
+* You can use a String interner to reduce memory footprint.
+Use the feature `interning` to enable.
+Enabled by default.

 ### Alternatives
 After I worked on this crate I found [ed-journals](https://github.com/rster2002/ed-journals)